dreyydk/Property-Registration-System/README.md

 # Property-Registration-System 🏢

-The Property Registration System (PRS) is a web-based application created for study purposes, it allows the user to simulate a property management system.
-Its proposal is to allow the user to simulate property management, being developed with simple technologies (HTML and CSS) and taking up few lines of code.
+The Property Registration System (PRS) is a web-based application created for study purposes.
+Its proposal is to allow the user to simulate property management, being developed with simple technologies (HTML and JS) and taking up few lines of code.

 ## Features 📄